deusfinance/deus-docs/docs/timetoken.md

 ### Key facts:

--Time token has no value
+- Time token has no value
--Time token is not movable
+- Time token is not transferable

 ## What do people get by holding Time tokens?

-People with a high reputation (a large number of Time tokens) will be able to receive airdrop NFT's as a purchase of stocks & participate in IPO's earlier.
+Addresses with Time tokens will be able to receive airdrop NFT's as a purchase of wStocks & participate in wIPO's earlier.
 A voting sytem is also being developed where a user or the developers can submit a proposal or wIPO/wStock to be listed and have the community vote with Time tokens.